Amirgol00/belly-button-challenge/README.md

 ## Features
 **Test Subject ID Selector**: Users can select a test subject ID to display demographic information and visualize the microbial species found in the selected individual's navel.

 **Demographic Information Panel**: Displays selected test subject's demographic details.

 **Bar Chart**: Illustrates the top 10 OTUs found in the selected individual.

 **Bubble Chart**: Visualizes the microbial species by their OTU IDs and sample values, highlighting the biodiversity in a colorful, interactive format.

 **Gauge Chart**: Shows the belly button washing frequency of the selected individual, representing a unique aspect of human hygiene behavior.

 ## Getting Started
-To run this dashboard locally, clone this repository to your machine and us the live server extension to run the html.
+To run this dashboard locally, clone this repository to your machine and us the live server extension to run the HTML.

 # Technologies Used
 HTML for dashboard structure and styling.